 4X5 = 5+5=10 and 5+5=10.
 So, 4X5= 20.

-First, explain to your child that 4 is an even number.
-So whatever you multiply it with the answer will always have 0, 2, 4, 6 or 8 at the end.
-This trick will help children recognize the multiples of 4.
-For example: 2 times 4 (2X4) = 8.
-8 times 4 (8X4) = 32 and 10 times 4 (10X4) is 40.
+- The underlying pattern in the 4 multiplication table: First, explain to your child that 4 is an even number.
+So whatever number you multiply 4 with, the answer will always have 0, 2, 4, 6 or 8 at the end.
+This trick will help children recognize the multiples of 4, which will help them learn the table of 4 easily.

-A great trick to help your child understand how to multiply by 4 is to use real objects like building blocks or legos.
+- How to teach 4 times tables using building blocks or legos: A great trick to help your child understand how to multiply by 4 is to use real objects like building blocks or legos.
 Get your child to help you stack up building blocks or legos in stacks of 4, 8, 12, etc. Get your child to count up in 4s and have them point at each stack as they count.
 Explain how each stack is multiplied by 4.
 As your child learns and becomes more confident, they’ll be able to point out the right stack of blocks when you ask them a question.

-Learning the 4 time multiplication table doesn’t need to be tough or boring.
-Kids learn better when it’s an easier and more interactive process.
-The next time your kid has friends over, have them play a multiplication card game.
-You can also turn family game nights into an educational game night with this card game.
-Your kid gets to have fun and learn multiplication at the same time.
+- 4 multiplication table card game: Learning the 4 multiplication table doesn’t have to be a tough or boring task.
+Kids learn better when they’re engaged in an easier and more interactive process.
+The next time your kid has friends over, have them play a fun multiplication card game.
+You can also turn family game nights into educational game nights with this fun card game.
+Your kid gets to have fun and learn the 4 times table at the same time.

-Conclusion For 4 Times Table
+Practice The 4 Times Table Daily